Do you have Low self-esteem

 • wishing your life was better.

 The signs are just the tip of the iceberg when it comes to understanding what it’s like to live with constant feelings of inadequacy.

 It is a basic need of all humans to know they are, and can be, loved.
-If you have low self-esteem it is likely that you question whether you are loveable.
-You may constantly seek reassurance from others – looking outside of yourself and at the behaviours of those closest to you – to define whether you are loveable.
+If you have low self-esteem it is likely that you question whether you are lovable.
+You may constantly seek reassurance from others – looking outside of yourself and at the behaviours of those closest to you – to define whether you are lovable.
 Overcoming low self-esteem involves learning to accept yourself through your eyes, and not through the appraisal of others.

 Often people with low self-esteem have difficulty maintaining close, honest, healthy relationships.
 Negative thinking such as assuming the worst and self-doubt translates into relationship insecurities.
 This is because low self-esteem not only impacts perception of self, but also the expectations of the partner and the tenor of a relationship.

 Hypnosis for self-esteem can help you develop respect and appreciation for yourself.
 This will completely change how you interact with others.
 It will enable you to take control of your insecurities and not let them affect your relationships.
 With healthy self-esteem you can trust more easily and fully embrace the love, support and affirmation a relationship can bring.

 We all have a tendency to be defensive, but having low levels of self-esteem can make you more defensive.
 Feeling negative about yourself will make you sensitive to criticism.
 You may fear any suggestions you make will receive disapproval.
 As a result you may get defensive when being asked to add input or voice your opinion.
 This could be an immediate reaction to being exposed in such a way.